 Brandling Park is connected to nearby Exhibition Park by an underpass, where you will find facilities including a café and toilets.

-Brandling Park was officially opened in 1880 and is named after the Brandling family, who were an influential family in the city for generations.
+Brandling Park is named after the Brandling family, who were an influential family in the city for generations.